JetBrains/guide/site/pytest/tutorials/visual_pytest/fixtures/index.md

 ![all_guardians.png](all_guardians.png)

-PyCharm now gives you a preview of which files will change and we can see that both our usages and the definition in `conftest.py` will be correctly updated:
+PyCharm now gives you a preview of which files will change, and we can see that both our usages and the definition in `conftest.py` will be correctly updated:

 ![refactor-preview.png](refactor-preview.png)